 17,487.
 That is the number of officials whose investment in this avocation motivated them to respond to the recent National Association of Sports Officials survey.
-In the spring of 2017, the largest survey ever conducted in the officiating industry was carried out by NASO and sponsored by Peopletrail.
+Recently, the largest survey ever conducted in the officiating industry was carried out by NASO and sponsored by Peopletrail.

 The project began as an effort by NASO to explore how data might be used to improve the officiating industry.
 It was intended to be a project that cracked the door open to data collection and hinted at what information might be discovered.